sgothel/joal/README.txt

         Sun Microsystems
     -- This file updated 08/19/2003 by Ole Arndt <ole at sugarshark dot com>
     -- This file updated 11/23/2003 by Gregory Pierce <gpierce@gregorypierce.com>
+    -- This file updated 12/21/2005 by Kenneth Russell <kbr@dev.java.net>

 Introduction:
 =============